gillescastel/inkscape-figures/README.md

 **Remark**: By defaut we use `\incfig{figname}` to include a `.pdf_tex` figure.
 But when you use `minipage` environment or the `\columnwidth` is just too big for the figure.
 You can use `\incfig[0.3]{figname}` to set the figure width to `0.3\columnwidth`.

-The settings above assumes the following directory structure:
+The settings above assume the following directory structure:

 ```
 master.tex